Nawaz's condition improving after rise in platelet count: doctors

 The petition had contended that Nawaz should be allowed to be treated by a medical expert/doctor in Pakistan or abroad, as per his choice.

-The IHC registrar office had raised objections over the petition, saying that Shahbaz was not the affected individual.
+The IHC registrar office had raised objections over the petition, saying that Shahbaz, the applicant, was not the affected individual.
 A division bench of the IHC, however, removed the objections after hearing arguments from Khawaja Haris, the counsel for Sharif family.

+The court summoned the medical superintendent from Services Hospital to personally appear before the court with a fresh medical report.
+A response was also sought from the Punjab chief secretary and home secretary.

-On Tuesday, doctors at the Lahore Services Hospital had termed Nawaz's condition as 'serious' despite the transfusion of three mega units of platelets within hours after his admission.
+On Tuesday, doctors at the Services Hospital had termed Nawaz's condition as 'serious' despite the transfusion of three mega units of platelets within hours of his admission.

 According to the medical tests carried out on Tuesday, the platelet count of the former premier "dropped from 16,000 to a critical level of 2,000" when he was brought to hospital late on Monday night, prompting the medical board members to go for "immediate transfusion of the platelets to save his life", one of the board members had said.